LongChenCV/MCMeshGAN/README.md

 This is the official implementation of MCMeshGAN for predicting aneurysm growth through mesh-to-mesh translation.

+We provide the source code for MCMeshGAN, along with baseline models for comparison.
+Additionally, we include tools for converting longitudinal CT data into 3D mesh representations of thoracic aortic aneurysms.

 A demonstration of the predicted mesh sequence over the next 60 months, based on the input ground truth (GT) baseline mesh (shown in the left figure).
 <div align=center>
 <img src="GT Baseline.png" width="300" height="400"/>   <img src="PreidictedGif.gif" title="Predited Meshes(1-60 Month)" width="300" height="400"/></div>